-In 2022, issues were raised by NGOs/NPOs and experts and, referring to the Human Rights Guidance Tool (developed in 2011 and revised in 2014) developed by the United Nations Environment Programme Finance Initiative, the review was conducted on an industry-by-industry basis to see if there were any matters that could be added, deleted or amended to the "Human Rights Issues by Sector" formulated last year.
+In 2022, as in the previous year, issues were raised by NGOs/NPOs and experts and, referring to the Human Rights Guidance Tool (developed in 2011 and revised in 2014) developed by the United Nations Environment Programme Finance Initiative, the review was conducted on an industry-by-industry basis to see if there were any matters that could be added, deleted or amended to the "Human Rights Issues by Sector" formulated last year.
 Due to the impact of the new coronavirus infection (Covid-19), the programme was conducted using the Zoom system, an online meeting tool, in combination with face-to-face meetings, as in previous years.
 Due to the declared state of emergency and restricted activities, STEP 1 was held via the web, and from STEP 2 (the sixth session) onwards, the programme was held via a two-dimensional relay between the web and a face-to-face venue with infection countermeasures, reflecting the work style of the Covid-19.
 The use of a teleworking environment has broadened the range of participants, who now come from all over Japan.
 This year, 10 themes were discussed by the civil society, including the issues of internally displaced persons and refugees, such as the displaced persons in Ukraine, plastic waste, which is becoming increasingly contaminated on a global scale, migrant workers (including foreign technical interns) in Japan, and the dangers of handling personal information in cyberspace, which is increasingly being used for business purposes.
-The results are summarised as Human Rights Issues by Sector (11th edition).
-This time, the Summary of Inter-industry B2B Discussions (12 participating teams) (Appendix 1) is also attached as an appendix.
-In the Summary of Interindustry B2B Discussions (12 participating teams), the participants from different industries discussed the following points of view and the secretariat summarised them in a diagram.
+The results are summarised as 'Human Rights Issues by Sector (11th edition)'.
+This time, the 'Summary of Inter-industry B2B Discussions (12 participating teams) ' (Appendix 2) is also attached as an appendix.
+In the 'Summary of Inter-industry B2B Discussions of view and the secretariat summarised them in a diagram.